adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-send-event-tutorial.md

 <details>
   <summary> What am I uncommenting in <code>ContentView.swift</code>? </summary><p>

-**Section 1**: imports the Assurance extension for use in the code below.
+**Section 1**: Imports the Core extension for use in the code below.

-**Section 2**: Enables deep linking to connect to Assurance (which we will cover in depth in a later section); this is for iOS versions 13 and above.
+**Section 2**: Creates an Experience Event with an event payload that conforms to the XDM schema we set up earlier.
+This event is an example of a product add.

+**Section 3**: Creates an Experience Event with an event payload that conforms to the XDM schema we set up earlier.
+This event is an example of a product view.

 </p></details>